-- ENST 110: Environment and Society (offered fall and spring)
+- ENST 1110: Environment and Society (offered fall and spring)

 Program electives will rotate on a semester-to-semester basis; students can also select courses that are cross-listed with ENST, or petition the Program to approve a course that is not listed (this includes prospective Study Abroad courses for ENST minors, for which we can accept up to one full-course equivalent as an approved elective).
-The Program requires three elective courses or nine total credits of electives, which may include Core Pathways modules or similar.
+The Program requires three elective courses (or nine total credits of electives), which may include Core Pathways modules or similar.
 In addition to ENST-specific elective offerings, each semester there will be a range of courses across the curriculum that are cross-listed with ENST and designated as pre-approved electives.

-The Capstone will be approved by the ENST directors for each student in the program.
+The required Capstone project will be approved by the ENST directors for each student in the program.
 Capstone options may include: taking an advanced course with a culminating project; engaging in an experiential activity (with documentation); conducting a significant research project, curated art exhibit, or other publicly presented work; a study abroad course with a culminating project; an internship or community-based opportunity (with documentation); and more.
 At the end of each academic year, there will be a closing symposium in which all graduating students will present their capstone work to the ENST learning community.